ackertyson/dock-ops/README.md

 # dock-ops

-Docker CLI helpers including common development and deployment commands.
+Docker CLI helpers, including common development and deployment commands.
 Run these commands in your project directory as you would normal Docker Compose commands.